GetPageSpeed/nginx-extras-docs/docs/modules/dynamic-limit-req.md

 ---

 title: "NGINX module to dynamically lock IP and release it periodically"
 description: "RPM package nginx-module-dynamic-limit-req.
 NGINX module to dynamically lock IP and release it periodically.
-This module is an extension based on ngx_http_limit_req_module. "
+This module is an extension based on ngx_http_limit_req_module."

 ---